An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Welbilt Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how WBT stock compares to 2,000+ US-based stocks, and to peers in the Producer Manufacturing sector and Industrial Machinery industry.
+We show how WBT stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Food Product Machinery Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Welbilt, Inc. provides the world's top chefs, premier chain operators and growing independents with industry-leading equipment and solutions.
 Its innovative products and solutions are powered by our deep knowledge, operator insights, and culinary expertise.
 Welbilt portfolio of award-winning product brands includes Cleveland™, Convotherm®, Crem®, Delfield®, Frymaster®, Garland®, Kolpak®, Lincoln®, Manitowoc® Ice, Merco®, Merrychef® and Multiplex®.
 These product brands are supported by three service brands: KitchenCare®, our aftermarket parts and service brand, FitKitchen®, our fully-integrated kitchen systems brand, and KitchenConnect®, cloud-based digital platform brand.
 Headquartered in the Tampa Bay region of Florida and operating 20 manufacturing facilities throughout the Americas, Europe and Asia, Welbilt sells through a global network of over 5,000 distributors, dealers, buying groups and manufacturers' representatives in over 100 countries.
 The Company has approximately 4,500 employees and generated sales of $1.6 billion in 2019.